Lee Hae-in (figure skater): 2021–2022 season: Four Continents silver

-2022–2023 season
+2022–2023 season: World silver and Four Continents title

 Lee began the season with two Challenger events, winning the bronze medal at the 2022 CS Nepela Memorial before finishing fourth at the 2022 CS Finlandia Trophy.
 On the Grand Prix, she finished fourth at both of her Grand Prix events, the 2022 Skate America and 2022 Grand Prix de France.
 Lee revealed after the second of these that she had been ill during the Grand Prix, impacting her stamina and performance.
 At the 2023 South Korean Championships, Lee won the bronze medal, earning championship assignments for the second half of the season.

 At the 2023 Four Continents Championships in Colorado Springs, she was sixth in the short program after her solo triple flip received an edge call and the second half of her jump combination was called a quarter short of rotation.
 She said afterward, however, that her main "disappointment" was missing a level on her step sequence.
 In the free skate, Lee executed seven clean triple jumps, vaulting into the lead in the segment and winning the gold medal.
 She was the second Korean woman to win the title, after Kim Yuna in 2009.

+Competing at the 2023 World Championships in Saitama, Lee finished second in the short program with a score of 73.62, more than five points back of segment leader Kaori Sakamoto and narrowly ahead of several other skaters.
+She reflected that "winning the Four Continents really helped me to get more confidence, but also put some pressure on me."
+Lee skated cleanly in the free skate, winning the segment with a new personal best score of 147.32.
+She remained second behind Sakamoto overall, winning the silver medal with a cumulative score of 220.94 and becoming the first South Korean skater to win a World medal since Kim in 2013.
+She called this "such a huge honor," acknowledging that "the first half of the season was rough for me.
+I really tried to not give up."

+South Korea qualified for the World Team Trophy for the first time in the history of the event, and Lee joined Team South Korea in Tokyo.
+Lee set a personal best score of 76.90 in the short program, winning the segment over Sakamoto, who fell.
+Lee won the free skate as well with another new personal best (148.57).
+Team South Korea won the silver medal overall, with Lee and Cha Jun-hwan being their country's biggest contributors.
+South Korea became only the fifth country to reach the podium at the event, after the United States, Japan, Russia, and Canada.